 (i) Acquired receivables

-The fair value of acquired trade receivables is RM1,771,000.
-The gross contractual amount for trade receivables due is RM1,847,000, with a loss allowance of RM76,000 recognised on acquisition.
+The fair value of acquired trade receivables amounted to RM1,771,000.
+The gross contractual amount for trade receivables due was RM1,847,000, with a loss allowance of RM76,000 recognised on acquisition.

 (ii) Acquisition-related costs